 - Practice active and enthusiastic consent: Want to dance with someone?
 Use your words and ask them.
 Do not initiate physical touch without a person’s express permission.

-- Related, everyone should be in control of their own body: Respect people’s right to say yes OR no to a dance.
+- Related, everyone should be in control of their own body: Respect people’s right to say no to a dance.
 Leads, don’t lead any moves during which the follow is not supporting their own weight.
+Follows, be an active part of your dance and watch where your partnership is going.
 And for goodness sake, no aerials on the social dance floor.

 - Don’t offer unsolicited advice on the dance floor: Unless someone explicitly asks for it, they don’t want it.

 - Absolutely no illegal substances of any kind.

 Richmond Lindy Exchange is for everyone, regardless of race, religious affiliation, nationality, sexual orientation, gender identity, disability, or age.

 Please bring any safety or harassment-related concerns to our staff, and we will work with you to make sure they are resolved– whether a situation involves you, or if it is something you witness.
 You may make a confidential report to any of the people listed on our Safe Spaces poster below– and if you can’t find them, a volunteer or floor captain can direct you to one.